In this article:

-Even when not in season, bananas are inexpensive and ripen on your kitchen counter in just a couple of days.
+Even when not in season, bananas are inexpensive and can ripen on your kitchen counter in just a couple of days.

-Bananas are rich in fiber for digestive and heart health, potassium for cardiovascular health, magnesium for the regulation of blood sugar, blood pressure, and muscle and nerve function.
+Bananas are rich in fiber for digestive and heart health, potassium for cardiovascular health, and magnesium for the regulation of blood sugar, blood pressure, and muscle and nerve function.
 They are also high in vitamin C, manganese, and vitamin B6.
 (11)